MicrosoftDocs/memdocs/memdocs/intune/protect/windows-laps-policy.md

 > [!NOTE]
 > Intune’s LAPS policies do not create new accounts or passwords.
 Instead, they manage an account that’s already on the device.

 Configure and assign LAPS policies carefully.
-The Windows LAPS CSP supports a single configuration for each LAPS setting.
-Devices that receive multiple policies that include conflicting settings can fail to process policy or apply the more restrictive settings from the two policies.
+The Windows LAPS CSP supports a single configuration for each LAPS setting on a device.
+Devices that receive multiple Intune policies that include conflicting settings can fail to process policy.
 Conflicts can also prevent the backup of the managed local admin account and password to your tenants Directory.

 To help reduce potential conflicts, we recommend assigning a single LAPS policy to each device through device groups, and not through user groups.
 While LAPS policy supports user group assignments, they can result in a cycle of changing LAPS configurations each time a different user signs-in to a device.
 Frequently changing policies can introduce conflicts, a lack of device compliance with requirements, and create confusion around which local admin account from a device is currently being managed.